-If developing a strategy to wean your media plans and martech stack off third-party (3P) cookies hasn’t been top priority, it should be now.
+We’ve been encouraging marketers to focus on developing a strategy to wean their media plans and martech stack off third-party (3P) cookies for some time (and we still are!)

-Let’s start with the basics: 3P cookies are text files that store data about web experiences across different websites, and help inform companies about the people who visit their own websites.
+Let’s start with the basics.
+Third-party cookies are text files that store data about web experiences across different websites, and help inform companies about the people who visit their own websites.

 In March 2021, Google announced that its ad tools would no longer support individual tracking of users across websites starting in 2023.
-Combine that with last year’s similar announcement of plans to stop supporting 3P cookies, these changes make it even more difficult for marketers to deliver the personalized experiences, relevant content, and trusted human connections that our customers want.
+Though Google’s plans to stop supporting third-party cookies has essentially been pushed out a year following its July 27th, 2022 announcement, these changes still have impact.
+In essence, both make it even more difficult for marketers to deliver the personalized experiences, relevant content, and trusted human connections that our customers want.

 In the realm of omnichannel marketing, trust is a two-way street.
 Marketers need a verifiable view of customers, and in turn, customers want to know they’re dealing with a company that knows who they are and what they want, respects their privacy, and can deliver consistently great experiences with the least friction possible.

-About 80% of marketers in the Epsilon survey said they depend on 3P cookies, which are used for more than just serving ads.
-When they are gone, it could disrupt key components of your digital marketing ecosystem, such as:
+About 80% of marketers in the Epsilon survey said they depend on third-party cookies, which are used for more than just serving ads.
+When they are gone, it could disrupt key components of your digital marketing ecosystem, including:

-- Personalization: Behavioral and browsing data will be limited, making it harder for marketers who depend on 3P cookies to personalize ads.
+- Personalization: Behavioral and browsing data will be limited, making it harder for marketers who depend on third-party cookies to personalize ads

-- Campaign Management: Basic capabilities like A/B testing and frequency capping could be more challenging for marketers who depend on 3P cookies.
+- Campaign Management: Basic capabilities like A/B testing and frequency capping could be more challenging for marketers who depend on third-party cookies

-- Performance Marketing: Analytics and attribution based on 3P cookies could be much less effective.
+- Performance Marketing: Analytics and attribution based on third-party cookies could be much less effective

-- Do you connect with people based on 3P cookies or device IDs?
+- Do you connect with people based on third-party cookies or device IDs?

 - If you have an identity solution, does it use multiple identifiers or just one?

-- Do you use 3P cookies to gather signals and data about people so you can serve them relevant ads?
+- Do you use third-party cookies to gather signals and data about people so you can serve them relevant ads?

-- Does your third-party data targeting use 3P cookies?
+- Does your third-party data targeting use third-party cookies?

-- How will losing 3P cookies affect your attribution measurement?
+- How will losing third-party cookies affect your attribution measurement?

 Answering these questions might feel intimidating and that’s okay.
-As you work through the details you’ll be empowered with the insights you need to create a present-day—and future— roadmap for where to focus for the rest of 2021 and beyond.
+As you work through the details you’ll be empowered with the insights you need to create a present-day—and future— roadmap for where to focus.

-Going forward, first-party (1P) data will be a common way to target and retarget advertising.
-Having the best possible historical data to work from can help provide insights in 2022 when it will form the backbone of your advertising strategy.
-Set yourself up for success by encouraging visitors to authenticate and give consent to 1P data collection.
+Going forward, first-party data will be a common way to target and retarget advertising.
+Having the best possible historical data to work from can provide insights that form the backbone of your advertising strategy.
+Set yourself up for success by encouraging visitors to authenticate and give consent to first-party data collection.
+(Email is a perfect place to do this!)
 A trove of context-rich data will help your marketing team improve conversion rates on your owned channels and deliver a better customer experience.
 As part of this, you may want to invest in a Customer Data Platform (CDP), which makes it easier to aggregate a single view of your customers and take action on those insights in real time.